hpssjellis/maker100-curriculum/README.md

 Views better using the README.md [here](README.md)

-Note:
+## Note:
 The 2024 economy version of this course using the seeedstudio $14 USD [XIAO-ESP32s3-Sense](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) is at [maker100-eco](https://github.com/hpssjellis/maker100-eco)
 The original 2021 version of this course using the $114 USD [PortentaH7](https://store-usa.arduino.cc/products/portenta-h7) is at  [maker100](https://github.com/hpssjellis/maker100)

+My Youtube playlist about this curriculum called [Hands on AI](https://www.youtube.com/watch?v=VRmSbcegicc&list=PL57Dnr1H_egubQAOHaxkZnvfJDOztPtia&index=1)

 ## Problem:
 How can a school or university start a general robotics course for all students when there are only a few educators skilled in robotics and machine learning?